capslockwizard/drsip/README.md

 # How to Use?
 ## Membrane Protein Docking Protocol
 ```
-drsip membrane static_pdb_file mobile_pdb_file zdock_output_file -d distance_restraints_file --trans-helix "13-46, 69-98" -o DRSIP_results.xlsx -p top10/
+drsip membrane static-pdb-file mobile-pdb-file trans-helix zdock-output-file -d distance-restraints-file -o DRSIP-results.csv -p top20/
 ```
-The argument for --trans-helix is a string containing comma separated resids of each transmembrane helix.
-In this example: The first transmembrane helix is from resid 13 to 46 and the second is from resid 69 to 98.
+The trans-helix argument is a string containing comma separated resids of each transmembrane helix.
+Example: "17-46, 69-93", where the first transmembrane helix is from resid 17 to 46 and the second is from resid 69 to 93.
 Transmembrane helix assignments can be obtained from the [Orientations of Proteins in Membranes database](https://opm.phar.umich.edu/).

-While the -o argument is for writing the results of top 10 poses to an Excel file and -p is the folder to write out the PDB files of the top 10 complexes generated from the top 10 poses.
+While the -o argument is for writing the results of top 20 poses to an CSV file and -p is the folder to write out the PDB files of the top 20 complexes generated from the top 20 poses.

-The distance restraints file is optional, if not provided the distance restraints filter will not be applied.
-Each row of the distance restraints file contains a residue pair formatted as:
+The distance restraints file is optional, the filter will not be applied if there are no distance restraints.
+Each line in the distance restraints file contains a residue pair formatted as:
 ```
 chainID1 resID1 chainID2 resID2 distance
 ```